Major project work

 - Restoration of upland and wetland habitats for Windemere Basin in the City of Hamilton

-- Salvage and restoration of remnant prairie and SAR species for MTO and Transport Canada associated with the new Windsor border crossing
+- Salvage and restoration of remnant prairie and SAR species for MTO and Transport Canada associated with a new Windsor border crossing

-- Restoration for butternut trees as part of the 404 Expansion project for MTO.
+- Restoration of butternut trees for the MTO 404 Expansion project

-St. Williams Nursery & Ecology Centre (SWNEC) was retained by the City of London to prepare and implement the ecological restoration plan for a 4 hectare area in the Westminster Ponds/Pond Mills Environmentally Significant Area (ESA).
+St. Williams Nursery & Ecology Centre was retained by the City of London to prepare and implement the ecological restoration plan for a 4 hectare area in the Westminster Ponds/Pond Mills Environmentally Significant Area (ESA).
 The City was generously awarded with a Canada 150 Community Infrastructure grant for the implementation of the accessible trails in the ESA.
-SWNEC’s ecological restoration plan focuses on managing invasive exotic vegetation, primarily Common Buckthorn (Rhamnus carthartica) to allow for the re-establishment of healthy native plant communities.
-SWNEC will continue to monitor and adaptively manage the area to achieve successful restoration outcomes.
+St. William’s Nursery ecological restoration plan focuses on managing invasive exotic vegetation, primarily Common Buckthorn (Rhamnus carthartica) to allow for the re-establishment of healthy native plant communities.
+We will continue to monitor and adaptively manage the area to achieve successful restoration outcomes.